khanhptnk/khanhptnk.github.io/content/index.md

 title: Hello World!
 ---

-I am an Applied Scientist at Microsoft.
-My daily job is improving [M365 Copilot](https://www.microsoft.com/en-us/microsoft-365-copilot).
+I am a Senior Applied Scientist at Microsoft, where I develop AI agents for enterprises.
 [More](/about) about me.

 This space is where I share my *personal* thoughts and ideas.